syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 //Create a new Excel Document. final Workbook workbook = Workbook(1);

-//Accessing sheet via index.
+//Access the sheet via index.
 final Worksheet sheet = workbook.worksheets[0];

-//Insert data into sheet.
+//Insert data into the sheet.
 sheet.getRangeByName('A1').setText('Fruits');
 sheet.getRangeByName('A2').setText('banana');
 sheet.getRangeByName('A3').setText('Cherry');